Improwised/kb.repairrabbit.github.io/content/dashboard/how-dashboard-is-useful.md

 ![How is dashboard useful?](/images/dashboard/how_is_dashboard_useful/add_appointment_from_dashboard.png)

 #### Add Tickets.
-here you can directly add tickets generated for the customers.
+here you can directly add tickets for the customers.
 ![How is dashboard useful?](/images/dashboard/how_is_dashboard_useful/add_ticket_from_dashboard.png)

 #### Add Invoice.